camillekokoko/C_sharp/README.md

 C# Performance Surge: Raygun, a software company, achieved a remarkable 2,000% increase in throughput by transitioning from Node.js to .NET Core.
 CEO John Daniel emphasizes the leap from 1,000 to 20,000 requests per second.

-C# Career Prospects: C# and .NET [https://learn.microsoft.com/en-us/dotnet/api/](the framework - family of programs and commands that let you make applications with C#) stands out in the job market, providing opportunities for roles in developing chat applications, financial trading programs, and medical record systems.
+C# Career Prospects: C# and [.NET] (https://learn.microsoft.com/en-us/dotnet/api/) (the framework - family of programs and commands that let you make applications with C#) stands out in the job market, providing opportunities for roles in developing chat applications, financial trading programs, and medical record systems.
 Its robust design and framework support make it a valuable skill for data and AI career pathways.

 ## Directory:
 **1.** [HelloWorld.cs](https://github.com/camillekokoko/C_sharp/blob/main/HelloWorld.cs)